-COVID-19 diagnostic testing is done to find out if you're currently infected with SARS-CoV-2, the virus that causes coronavirus disease 2019 (COVID-19).
+You may have COVID-19 diagnostic testing done to find out if you're currently infected with the virus that causes coronavirus disease 2019 (COVID-19).

-The U.S. Food and Drug Administration (FDA) approved these types of tests for diagnosing a COVID-19 infection:
+The U.S. Food and Drug Administration (FDA) approved these types of tests for diagnosing COVID-19:

-A PCR test called the Flu SC2 Multiplex Assay can detect any of three viruses at the same time: the COVID-19 virus, influenza A and influenza B (flu).
-Only a single sample is needed to check for all three viruses, and this could be helpful during the flu season.
+A RT-PCR test called the Flu SC2 Multiplex Assay can detect any of three viruses at the same time: the COVID-19 virus, influenza A and influenza B (flu).
+Only a single sample is needed to check for all three viruses.
+This could be helpful during the flu season.
 But a negative result does not rule out the possibility of any of these infections.
-So the diagnostic process may include more steps, depending on symptoms, possible exposures and your doctor's clinical judgment.
+So the testing process may include more steps, depending on symptoms, possible exposures and your provider's clinical judgment.

 Why it's done

-In the U.S., a COVID-19 diagnostic test is needed if:
+In the U.S., a COVID-19 diagnostic test may be needed if:

-- Your doctor or other health care professional or your public health department recommends a test
+- Your health care provider, other health care professional or your public health department recommends a test and you're not fully vaccinated.

 Certain groups are considered high priority for diagnostic testing.
 These include people with COVID-19 signs and symptoms who: